captainzero93/simple-snake-python-pygme/README.md

 | ←  | Move Left |
 | →  | Move Right |

-RULES: YOu are the green snake, collect the fruit, do NOT backtrack on yourself or hit into yourself or the boundaries !
+RULES: You are the green snake, collect the fruit, do NOT backtrack on yourself or hit into yourself or the boundaries !

 ## Project Structure
 ```